johnnymetz/johnny-metz-blog/content/posts/django-time-based-lookups-performance.md

 WHERE timestamp::date='2026-01-05';
 ```

 At first glance, it looked totally reasonable — a simple filter on an indexed field.
-But after checking the query plan, I discovered the issue: the database can't use the index and falls back to a full table scan because the query casts the field to a date.
+But after checking the query plan, I discovered the issue: the query can't use the index and falls back to a full table scan because it casts the field to a date.

 ## A Tempting Fix: Add an Expression Index

-One option is to add an index that matches the query itself, known as an [expression index](https://www.postgresql.org/docs/current/indexes-expressional.html), which means indexing the `timestamp::date` expression.
+One option is to create an [expression index](https://www.postgresql.org/docs/current/indexes-expressional.html) on `timestamp::date`, so the query can use an index.

 ```python
 from django.db.models.functions import TruncDate